swainechen/chenlab-training/websites/gis-aws/content/10-RecreateInstanceAMI/06-LaunchEC2Instance.md

 tags = ["tutorial", "cloud9", "aws cli", "s3"]
 +++

-We will now launch an EC2 Linux based isnatnce.
+We will now launch an EC2 Linux based instance.

 1. In the upper-right corner of the AWS Management Console, confirm you are in the desired AWS region (e.g., N. Virginia).